 - 3/4 teaspoon crushed red pepper flakes

-- Place five garlic clove halves and five dill heads in each of three hot 1-qt. jars.
+- Place five garlic clove halves and five dill heads in each of three hot 1-quart jars.
 Pack cucumbers into jars to within 1/2 in. of the top.

-- In a large saucepan, bring the water, vinegar, salt and pepper flakes to a boil.
+- In a large saucepan, bring water, vinegar, salt and pepper flakes to a boil.
 Carefully ladle hot liquid over cucumbers, leaving 1/2-in. headspace.
 Add remaining five garlic clove halves to each jar.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 15 minutes in a boiling-water canner.
-Yield: 3 quarts.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 Originally published as Old-Fashioned Garlic Dill Pickles in Taste of Home's Holiday & Celebrations Cookbook Annual 2010, p216